NRB11/Arduino-servo-control-based-on-inputs/README.md

 # Arduino-servo-control-based-on-inputs
 Trying to controle a servo with inputs from the serial monitor.
 This is for a school project where the motor needs to spin one way if it gets one type of input and then spin the other way based on another input.

+# Remember to make sure that when pos = 1, the magnet is hanging straight down